BILLING & INSURANCE FAQS

 We are here to help!

 Billing can be confusing and insurance companies make it even harder to understand your benefits.
-That’s why we have brought our billing in-house, so we can be here to breakdown and answer any questions you may have before or after your visit.
+That is why we have brought our billing in-house, so we can be here to breakdown and answer any questions you may have before or after your visit.

 Questions about your bill or insurance coverage?
 Let us help!

-Is Full Spectrum In-Network with my insurance provider?
+Does Full Spectrum accept and/or In-Network with my insurance provider?

-Emergency Room: In accordance with Texas Department of Insurance Code, Section 1301.155 on Emergency Care, Emergency care MUST be covered as “In-Network” and apply to your in-Network benefits, even if the Emergency Room is out-of-network.
-This law was created to prevent the loss of precious time in an emergent situation so patients do not have to search for an “in-network” provider when facing loss of life or limb.
-So by law, your treatment for an emergent condition by the “prudent layperson” standard must be reimbursed by your insurance company at in-network rates.
-Our in-house team of billing professionals are dedicated to helping our patients navigate this process to ensure correct reimbursement.
+In accordance with Texas Department of Insurance Code, Section 1301.155 on Emergency Care, all emergency care MUST be processed as In-Network by your insurance company, even if the Emergency Room is out-of-network.
+This law was created to prevent the loss of precious time in an emergent situation, so patients do not have to search for an “in-network” provider when facing loss of life, limb or sight.
+By law, your treatment for an emergent condition under the “prudent layperson” standard must be reimbursed by your insurance company at the policies in-network benefit level.
+With our “TRANSPARENT” billing practices and our in-house billing team, we will make sure you never get a surprise bill.

-Urgent Care: Our urgent care is currently in-network with Tricare, Medicaid, Medicare and most commercial insurance providers.
+Our urgent care is currently in-network with Tricare, Medicare, TriWest Healthcare Alliance, and most commercial insurances providers.
+However at this time we do not accept United Healthcare, any form of Medicaid, or Oscar in our Urgent Care.
 Your urgent care deductible would apply to your visit when in-network.
-If your insurance company is not in-network, we have transparent self-pay options and flexible payment arrangements available.
+If your insurance company is not in-network, we have transparent self-pay options.

 I received an Explanation of Benefits (EOB) from my insurance company, will I have to pay this amount?